paris-saclay-cds/ramp-workflow/doc/using_kits.rst

 ====================

 To run a submission and the notebook you will need the dependencies listed in `requirements.txt`.
-You can install install the dependencies using with the following command-line:
+You can install install the dependencies using the following command-line:

 .. code-block:: bash